 - Congratulation!
 You have switched to Binance Lite.

 - Log in to your Binance Account & tap on the profile icon

 - Congratulation!
 You have switched to Binance Pro.

 As you may already be aware, some FIAT currency withdrawals have been suspended on Binance due to regulations.
 However, this may have changed depending on the time that you are reading this Binance Lite Review.
 However, crypto and stablecoins withdrawals are not an issue.

 For those of you who have been with Binance for a while, you’ll know that they used to be just a crypto-to-crypto exchange.
 If you need a FIAT-to-Crypto exchange, there are obviously others you can use, such as Coinbase or Gemini.
 However, these do come with higher trading fees.

 Binance is considered a safe cryptocurrency exchange and includes a number of security controls.
 Including cold storage, mandatory implemented 2-factor authentication for withdrawals, and email/text confirmations.

-I would just highlight Binance Lite is an exchange and not a wallet to store your crypto assets long term.
-Check out our Trust wallet review and tutorial which the official wallet from Binance,
+I would just highlight that Binance Lite is an exchange, not a wallet, to store your crypto assets long-term.
+Check out our Trust wallet review and tutorial, which is the official wallet from Binance,